This post may contain affiliate links, review our disclosure policy for details

 With both of my pregnancies I had swollen feet and looked like a cow trying to walk.
-For my singleton pregnancy I started noticing my feet swell when I was around 8 months pregnant.
-For my twin pregnancy my feet started swelling when I was about 5 to 6 months pregnant.
+For my singleton pregnancy I started noticing my feet building up with fluids and swelling when I was around 8 months pregnant.
+For my twin pregnancy my feet started swelling and my ankles hurting when I was about 5 to 6 months pregnant.

 Did you know that If you’re pregnant with multiples you are more likely to experience more swelling and discomfort?

-Having swollen feet is not fun and it’s not pretty at all to look at.
+Having swollen feet in pregnancy is not fun and it’s not pretty at all to look at.
 It makes it very uncomfortable to walk and it hurts at times.

 Why do pregnant women experience swollen feet?